The Miracle (1959 film): Plot

-Teresa (Carroll Baker), a postulant at the convent of Miraflores in Salamanca, Spain, is an orphan taken in by the sisters there.
+Teresa, a postulant at the convent of Miraflores in Salamanca, Spain, is an orphan taken in by the sisters there.
 She enjoys the convent life, despite being a handful for her superiors.
 She sings worldly love songs to the other postulants and reads secular stories and plays such as Romeo and Juliet.
 Still, she has a lively devotion to Christ and to His Blessed Mother.
 A statue of the Virgin Mary, in fact, is held in high regard by Teresa as she goes about her duties.

-When the British march through the town on their way to battle Napoleon, Teresa is drawn to a handsome captain (Roger Moore) she sees while he waters his horse.
+When the British march through the town on their way to battle Napoleon's French troops, Teresa is drawn to a handsome captain she sees while he waters his horse.
 After the victory at the Battle of Salamanca the British regiment limps back to the convent which the Mother Superior offers as a hospital for the wounded.
 Here Teresa learns more about the young captain who had attracted her interest.
 He is Michael Stuart, he finds Teresa fascinating, and before long he and Teresa find themselves falling in love.

 Recovered, the soldiers march out of the convent grounds to be billeted in the nearby town of Miraflores.
 The seventeen-year-old Teresa is filled with desire for Michael and begins to question her calling.
 Returning to duty, Michael asks Teresa to marry him; she hesitates, but runs after him.
 They kiss and Michael proposes that they meet at the town's inn if she wants to leave the religious life and marry him.

 Teresa is in a quandary.
 In the chapel she begs for guidance.
 When no tangible sign is forthcoming she strips off her postulant's habit, wraps a cloak about herself and dashes off into the night to meet with Michael in the town.
 At this point the miracle occurs.
 The cherished statue of the Virgin Mary comes to life, dons the discarded habit, and secretly takes Teresa's place at the convent.

 A thunderstorm roars up as the statue of the Holy Mother steps off its pedestal, but it is the last rain the people of the valley will see for several years.
 A period of drought begins in the surrounding countryside, seriously damaging the local crops.
 (The townspeople are convinced that the beneficent intercession of the Virgin Mary has caused the area to flourish, and their belief seems to contain an element of truth for the drought beginning with the disappearance of the Blessed Mother's statue.)